 Source Great Tools

 While there is some truth in the cliché “a bad workman blames his tools”, it still makes sense to have some great tools to begin with as this will ease the difficulty of any of your projects.
 You will probably need to make use of an online search engine, like the one available at Octopart that can find you anything from an integrated circuit lookup to any other electrical part and component,.
 There are plenty of resources online for you to find exactly what you are looking for.

 While DIY does technically stand for “do-it-yourself”, you should not take this too literally, and lean on the help of your friends and family to make your work more of a success.
 If they are busy, then there are plenty of videos on YouTube that you can use to improve your work.
 Look up tutorials for the exact item you are trying to make and then you can build alongside the creators in an easy way.
 You can also schedule Zoom sessions with experts, or knowledgeable parents or friends, for key tips on how to get it done.

 Planning is crucial if you want to make your projects a success.
 It makes no sense to just launch headfirst into something without looking up exactly how to do it and being aware of everything you need just before you start it.
-By planning ahead well in advance you can then absolutely make sure that you are not going to make any big and costly mistakes, .
+By planning ahead well in advance you can then absolutely make sure that you are not going to make any big and costly mistakes, like lowering the value of your house.
 Nonetheless, talking of mistakes:

 Keep at It